soffes/blog/published/2012-07-09-boredom-and-change/boredom-and-change.markdown

 ---
-title: Boredom & Change
+tags:
+- life
+- development
-categories: life development android
+- android
 ---

+# Boredom & Change

 I've been doing iOS since the day it was announced.
 It's been great.
 I have to say though ==it's getting old==.